rcrespodev/user_manager/README.md

 the application.
 The App is built using Gin Web Framework and can be deployed as backend in a single Docker network.
+Also, the app have units and integrations tests.
+And a demo for simulate correct interaction between Client and Server.

 Though the data models of the api aren´t compared to real world examples, the objective is to demonstrate different programing